meta-doc-dev/DocTron/README.md

 <p align="center">
    <img src="./img/logo.png" alt="logo" width="500px"/>
 </p>
 DocTron is an open-source, collaborative, web-based annotation targeting IR domain.
 All the source code, the installation guidelines, and instructions to use the tool are availanle in this repository.

 A set of videos illustrating the instructions on how to perform annotations and an overview of the features that DocTron provides is available at: https://doctron.dei.unipd.it/demo
+DocTron has been published at SIGIR2025: *Doctron: A Web-based Collaborative Annotation Tool for Ground Truth Creation in IR*
+DOI: 10.1145/3726302.3730286

 ## Requirements
 A demo version of DocTron is available online at http://doctron.dei.unipd.it.
 Users can login with username and password "demo" and test DocTron functionalities.